Pylons/pyramid/docs/narr/router.rst

 #.
 A :term:`request` object is created based on the WSGI environment.

 #.
+A :class:`repoze.bfg.interfaces.INewRequest` :term:`event` is sent
+   to any subscribers.

+#.
+If any :term:`route` has been defined within application
-To service :term:`url dispatch`, the :mod:`repoze.bfg`
+   configuration, the :mod:`repoze.bfg` :term:`router` calls a
-   :term:`router` calls a :term:`URL dispatch` "root factory wrapper" callable, which acts as a :term:`root factory`.
+   :term:`URL dispatch` "route mapper."
 The job of the mapper is to examine the ``PATH_INFO`` implied by the request to determine whether any user-defined :term:`route` matches the current WSGI environment.
 The :term:`router` passes the request as an argument to the mapper.

 #.
 If any route matches, the WSGI environment is mutated; a
    ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment, and an attribute named ``matchdict`` is added to the request.
-If a route *doesn't* match, neither of these keys is added to the WSGI environment and the request object is not mutated.
+A root object associated with the route found is also generated.
+If a the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.

 #.
-Regardless of whether any route matched or not, the :term:`URL
-   dispatch` mapper returns a root object.
-If a particular :term:`route` named a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.
-If a root factory argument was passed to the :term:`Configurator` constructor, that callable is used to generate the root object.
-If the root factory argument passed to the Configurator constructor is ``None``, a default root factory is used to generate a root.
+If a route match was *not* found, and a ``root_factory`` argument
+   was passed to the :term:`Configurator` constructor, that callable is used to generate the root object.
+If the ``root_factory`` argument passed to the Configurator constructor is ``None``, a default root factory is used to generate a root object.

-#.
-A ``NewRequest`` :term:`event` is sent to any subscribers.

 #.
 The :mod:`repoze.bfg` router calls a "traverser" function with the
    root object and the request.
 The traverser function attempts to